 Quality Assurance Testing

-How ProjectManager Helps with Quality
+ProjectManager Helps Streamline Your Quality Assurance Process

 Real-Time Updates for Better Tracking

 How you get your data is just as important as when you get it.
 If your information is vague or rigid, you might not see what you need to know in order to resolve an issue.
-ProjectManager has that covered, too, with easy one-click reporting that can be filtered to show just the data you want.
+ProjectManager has that covered with easy one-click reporting that can be filtered to show just the data you want.
 These reports are also populated with live data, so it’s the best of both worlds.

 Once people are informed, then you have Gantt charts to formulate your plan, assign team members and track their progress.
 ProjectManager gives you quality assurance from the start to the finish of your project.